We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Contrary to popular belief, probiotic supplements are not necessary or appropriate for most people.

-Not only can they be expensive, but they may lead to side effects such as bloating, which was the experience of one of Healthline’s editors and testers, and bacterial overgrowth.
+Not only can they be expensive, but they may lead to side effects such as bloating — which was the experience of one of Healthline’s editors and testers — and bacterial overgrowth.

 Plus, probiotic supplements could lead to excessive immune stimulation and infection among people with weakened immune systems.

-While some people, including those with IBS and certain types of inflammatory bowel disease (IBD), may benefit from specific strains of probiotics, in general, most healthy people who follow a nutritious diet and healthy lifestyle do not need to take probiotic supplements.
+While some people, including those with IBS and certain types of inflammatory bowel disease (IBD), may benefit from specific strains of probiotics, most healthy people who follow a nutritious diet and healthy lifestyle do not need to take probiotic supplements.

-What’s more, some researchers are concerned that the widespread use of probiotics may lead to antibiotic resistance and warn that many studies investigating the safety and effectiveness of probiotics are of poor quality.
+What’s more, some researchers are concerned that the widespread use of probiotics may lead to antibiotic resistance and warn that many studies investigating the safety and effectiveness of probiotics are poor quality.

 If you’re experiencing gastrointestinal symptoms such as abdominal pain, bloating, cramping, diarrhea, and constipation; have received a diagnosis of IBD or IBS; or are concerned about your vaginal health, you may benefit from a probiotic.

-But it’s a good idea to schedule an appointment with a healthcare professional first, because your symptoms could be related to a condition that requires a specific treatment or medication.
+But it’s a good idea to schedule an appointment with a healthcare professional first because your symptoms could be related to a condition that requires a specific treatment or medication.

 Additionally, taking a probiotic can do more harm than good in some individuals, so it’s important to discuss options with a trusted expert before trying anything new.